yuhuajing/getSCSlotData/README.md

         The contiounus lowest slot to get storage, default: 0.
   -slot int
         The singal slot to get storage, default: 0.
+  -h
+        Print the SC name if this shot data is a ERC20 or NFT token address.
 ```